edmundeisenberg/transcript2sub/README.md

 ## Intended Use

 This app was designed to provide shortcut-assisted manual time-stamping of subtitle tracks based on human-transcribed text.
+The app is designed specifically to use transcripts copied or scraped from [this wiki repository](https://ethw.org/Oral-History:Robotics_History:_Narratives_and_Networks) but will work with any form of transcript text.

 ## Page Layout